Amazon Echo Show Review

 Most of you are probably already familiar with Amazon’s customer support, which in my opinion, is some of the best around.
 If you have a problem, the first place you should check is their extensive online help center.
 If that’s not helpful, you can speak to someone over the phone or submit a request online.
 In my experience, Amazon always puts the customer first and is very flexible on wrong orders, returns and exchanges.

-The Amazon Echo Show has a 4.4 rating on Amazon from 3,146 customer reviews.
-Over 70% of the reviews are a perfect five stars, which is really impressive.
+The Amazon Echo Show has a 4.4 rating on Amazon from over 3,100 customer reviews.
+Over 70% of the reviews are a perfect five stars, which is really impressive for a first-generation device.
 When I looked at the reviews that mentioned customer support/ service specifically, nine were negative and ten were positive, so basically split down the middle.
 I was pretty surprised that the positive reviews weren’t more of a majority, as I’ve always had good experiences with their support, but to each his own!

 On Google, Amazon’s corporate headquarters in Seattle only has a 1.8 rating from 129 reviews.
 Unfortunately, all of the reviews that mentioned customer support were negative.
 Now, it’s important to mention the obvious, that Google is one of Amazon’s biggest competitors, so I’m not sure either site is super trustworthy in this arena.
 But overall, I think it’s fair to say that Amazon’s customer support is mixed.